-This report is the Drinking Water Source Protection (DWSP) Plan for Skyline Mountain Special Service District's (District) Golf Course Well.
-The well serves as a source of drinking water for connections within the District's boundaries.
-Source protection areas for the well have been previously delineated as defined in R309-600-9 (DDW, 2003).
+This report is the Drinking Water Source Protection (DWSP) Plan for Skyline Mountain Special Service District's (District) Club House Well, Golf Course Well, and Thads Peak Well.
+The wells serve as the source of drinking water for connections within the District's boundaries.
+Source protection areas for the well have been delineated as defined in R309-600-9.